KYC

 How does KYC work?

-The KYC process is part of the controls required by anti–money laundering (AML) and counter-terrorism financing (CTF) regulations.
+The KYC process is part of the controls required by anti-money laundering (AML) and counter-terrorism financing regulations.
+This control includes the following steps:

 Temas destacados